nikolay-shenkov/blog/_posts/2020-07-12-data-processing-dask.md

 ## Final thoughts

-When transitioning from a single-machine to a distributed setting, inevitably there are new practices to learn, and antipatterns to avoid.
+When transitioning from a single-machine to a distributed setting, there are new practices to learn, and anti-patterns to avoid.
 With Dask, this transition is relatively smooth: I appreciate that the library is transparant about its operations and that the workflow "remains native" in Python.
 This also means we can incorporate all the tried-and-tested visualization and ML libraries into our distributed data analysis.
+My overall recommendation is:

+* If your workflow can fit into a single machine, use Pandas - it will probably end up being faster than distributing the computation.
+Focus on using Pandas efficiently to resolve any bottlenecks, e.g. using vectorized operations, avoiding `apply` transformations, efficient data IO, etc.
+* On the other hand, if you are working with large datasets in a cloud environment, you might be able to save money by rewriting your workflows into Dask, e.g. you might go from renting a 32GB instance to a 4GB one.

 ## References and Resources